sahell0x/sahell0x/README.md

 # 💫 About Me:
-Software Developer || Hungry to learn new technologies
+Software Developer || Eager to learn new technologies

 ## 🌐 Socials: